Zero-divisors of semigroup modules: Zero-Divisors of Semigroup Modules

 \begin{corollary} Let $M$ be an $R$-module and $S$ be a commutative, cancellative and torsion-free monoid.
 Then the following statements hold: \begin{enumerate} \item $(0)$ is a prime (primary) submodule of $M$ if and only if $(0)$ is a prime (primary) submodule of $M[S]$. \item If $P$ is a prime (primary) submodule of $M$, then $P[S]$ is a prime (primary) submodule of $M[S]$. \end{enumerate}

 \end{corollary}

-In [D], it has been defined that a ring $R$ has \textit{few zero-divisors}, if $Z(R)$ is a finite union of prime ideals.
+In \cite{D}, it has been defined that a ring $R$ has \textit{few zero-divisors}, if $Z(R)$ is a finite union of prime ideals.
 We give the following definition and prove some interesting results about zero-divisors of semigroup modules.
-Modules having (very) few zero-divisors, introduced in [N1], have also some interesting homological properties [NP].
+Modules having (very) few zero-divisors, introduced in \cite{N1}, have also some interesting homological properties \cite{NP}.

 \begin{definition} An $R$-module $M$ has \textit{very few zero-divisors}, if $Z_R(M)$ is a finite union of prime ideals in $\Ass_R(M)$. \end{definition}